Sweeney477/llmseo-tool/README.md

 - Open `http://127.0.0.1:5173` or `http://localhost:8080` and enter a URL to audit.
 - Set the **Pages** input to sample additional internal URLs (results appear in the "Pages Audited" list).
 - The UI shows the averaged score/breakdown, per-page snapshots, recommendations, and a generated `llm.txt` ready to copy or download.
+- Review the "LLM Keyword Outlook" card to see which queries the page is best positioned to answer, alongside confidence scores and page coverage counts.

 **What It Checks**
 - Indexability: robots.txt and meta robots signals.